mythril-forge/homebrew-spells/spells/level-8/abidalzims-horrid-wilting.md

 ---

 ## Description
-You draw the moisture from every creature in a 30-foot-long cube centered on a point you choose within range.
+You draw the moisture from every creature in a 30-foot-long cube originating from a point you choose within range.
 Each creature in that area must make a Constitution saving throw.
 Constructs and undead aren't affected, and plants and water elementals make this saving throw with disadvantage.
 A creature takes `12d8` necrotic damage on a failed save, or half as much damage on a successful one.